2dos/DK64-Randomizer/.github/ISSUE_TEMPLATE/bug_report.md

 **Platform**
 Please list the platform you were using.
 For example, N64, Wii U VC, Emulator.
 If you were using an emulator, please state the emulator and the version if possible.
 If your bug report is to do with the site, ignore this.

+**Files**
+Please include as many of the following files as you can:
+- Spoiler log (.json file)
+- Patch file (.lanky file)
+- A BPS file to your ROM (.bps file, created with https://dk64randomizer.com/bps_maker)

 **Additional context**
 Add any other context about the problem here.